markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-20-Testing Template With NUnit.md

 	1. Having a single point of object creation means it's really, really easy when refactoring signatures (especially if you don't have ReSharper)
 	2. It reads well and it's intent is pretty clear i.e. the naming of the tests is very close to natural language
-	3. The [SetUp] and [TearDown] methods allow you to adequetely prepare before each test which is really handy if you're testing something to do with IO
+	3. The [SetUp] and [TearDown] methods allow you to adequately prepare before each test which is really handy if you're testing something to do with IO

 There's no reason this can't be extended or even have this as a generic base class either.